torizon/aval/README.md

 Note: if you're using RAC for remote access (`USE_RAC=true`), you must have the IP of the CI runner whitelisted on Torizon Cloud, under Remote Access settings, otherwise the IP will be soft-banned and automatically return a 400 error when opening a new session.

+## Property-based Filtering

+Aval can filter by SoC properties such as if it has a VPU, NPU or any other peripheral.
+The basic idea is we describe the features we want when issuing a test through a toml file (see [the a description of Verdin iMX8 with NPU](./verdin-imx8mpq-npu.toml)) and Aval holds a source-of-truth based on the PID4 (Product ID) for a every possible board (see the [pid_mal.yaml file](./pid_map.yaml)).
+Aval will then automatically match properties and match against a provisioned device with those properties by its PID4 stored in the `notes` field of Torizon Cloud.

+For an example, check the [e2e-tests](./e2e-tests.yml) file.
+Currently supported properties can be examined in the [pid_mal.yaml file](./pid_map.yaml).

 ## Contributing

 `TODO`s and `FIXME`s are probably scattered around the code, please grep for that.